hantswilliams/digitalclone-backend/aws_jobs_voiceclone/readme.localDev.md

 # Google colab
 - there is a ipynb located inside of tts_tests
-- you can upload that to goolge colab - make sure to select run with `GPU` - very fast for doing 100epochs in approx 15mins / still need to do testing
+- you can upload that to goolge colab - make sure to select run with `GPU` - very fast for doing 100epochs in approx 10mins - about 1 epochs per 10 seconds / still need to do testing